arctron/traversy-js-challenges/readme.md

 1. Clone the repo
 2. Run `npm install`
-3. Run `npm run test` to run the tests.
+3. Run `npm run test` (or `node --experimental-vm-modules node_modules/jest/bin/jest.js` for ES6 modules) to run the tests.
 Again, you will need to rename the test files and replace the `-test` with `.test` to run the tests.

 ## Index of Challenges/Lessons